 We’re not kitten around – this offer is fur real and available for a limited time only!

 The NEW Maya Nook Cat House is the ultimate cosy bed for your cat to relax and sleep in peace and quiet.
 This stylish piece of furniture looks great in your home while providing your cat with a space they can call their own.
 The integrated wardrobe provides a neat way to keep your cat’s toys and treats tidy and out of sight, while the NEW Maya Nook curtains allow your cat to get the undisturbed sleep they desire.
 Read more about the NEW Maya Nook Cat House here.

 Terms and Conditions

 Free Starter Pack bundle is only valid with orders of the Maya Nook Indoor Cat House from 01/05/19 – midnight 09/05/19.
 Use promo code MAYA at checkout to receive your FREE starter pack.
 The starter pack includes one pair of curtains only.
 Items in the free bundle are subject to change.
 Subject to availability.
 While stocks last.
 Omlet ltd. reserves the right to withdraw the offer at any point.

-This entry was posted in Products on May 2nd, 2019 by linnearask
+This entry was posted in Cats on May 2nd, 2019 by linnearask